Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

-To test the consistency of a theoretical $D(z)$ with observed LLS growth, it is expedient to use empirical data from redshift space distortion~\citep{cit:Hamilton} measurements, expressed as the density-weighted growth rate, ${f\sigma_8(z)\equiv f(z)\sigma_8(z)}$, where $\sigma_8(z)$ is the amplitude of mass fluctuations in a sphere with a comoving radius of \SI{8}{\per\h\mega\parsec} (where $h\equiv H_0/\SI{100}{\kilo\meter\per\mega\parsec}$), and $f(z)$ is the growth rate~\citep{cit:Huterer}.
+To test the consistency of a theoretical $D(z)$ with observed LSS growth, it is expedient to use empirical data from redshift-space distortion~\citep{cit:Hamilton} measurements, expressed as the density-weighted growth rate, ${f\sigma_8(z)\equiv f(z)\sigma_8(z)}$, where $\sigma_8(z)$ is the amplitude of mass fluctuations in a sphere with a comoving radius of \SI{8}{\per\h\mega\parsec} (where $h\equiv H_0/\SI{100}{\kilo\meter\per\mega\parsec}$), and $f(z)$ is the growth rate~\citep{cit:Huterer}.
 Both $\sigma_8$ and $f$ are directly linked to $D$, since ${\sigma_8(z)\equiv\sigma_{8}(z=0)D(z)}$ and ${f(a)\equiv\diff{\ln{D}}/\diff{\ln{a}}}$~\citep{cit:Huterer}, which makes them ideal probes.
 However, empirical determinations of $\sigma_8$ and $f$ rely on measurements of galaxy clustering and peculiar velocities, and as such, they reflect the matter overdensity in galaxies, rather than the total matter overdensity~\citep{cit:Huterer}.
-The relationship between the two overdensities can be expressed using the galaxy bias factor, $b$, which is both scale- and redshift dependent~\citep{cit:Huterer}.
-The empirical values of $\sigma_8$ and $f$ using data from galaxies ($\sigma_{8,\mathrm{g}}$ and $f_\mathrm{g}$) are then related to the true values as ${\sigma_{8,\mathrm{g}}=b\cdot\sigma_8}$ and ${f_\mathrm{g}=f/b}$~\citep{cit:Turner_RJ}.
+The relationship between the two overdensities can be expressed using the galaxy bias factor, $b$, which is both scale and redshift dependent~\citep{cit:Huterer}.
+The empirical values of $\sigma_8$ and $f$ obtained using data from galaxies ($\sigma_{8,\mathrm{g}}$ and $f_\mathrm{g}$) are related to the true values as ${\sigma_{8,\mathrm{g}}=b\cdot\sigma_8}$ and ${f_\mathrm{g}=f/b}$~\citep{cit:Turner_RJ}.
 Obtaining $\sigma_8$ from $\sigma_{8,\mathrm{g}}$ or $f$ from $f_\mathrm{g}$ requires knowledge of the scale-dependence of $b$ (which usually has to be determined directly from the given galaxy sample), as well as \textit{a priori} information on the redshift-dependence of $b$, since the redshift-dependencies of $b$ and $D$ are degenerate~\citep{cit:Huterer}.
-However ${f_\mathrm{g}\sigma_{8,\mathrm{g}}}$ is free from galaxy bias, and ${f_\mathrm{g}\sigma_{8,\mathrm{g}}=f\sigma_8}$, making it a preferable observable over both $\sigma_8$ and $f$. \citet{cit:Rhct-Structure} used $f\sigma_8$ data published between 2011 and 2015 to perform a consistency test.
-As there are now $f\sigma_8$ values for over forty distinct redshifts in the $z\in [0, 2]$ range, we will test our expression's consistency with $f\sigma_8$ data using a larger dataset, collated by \citet{cit:Perivolaropoulos-Skara}.
+However, ${f_\mathrm{g}\sigma_{8,\mathrm{g}}}$ is free from galaxy bias, and ${f_\mathrm{g}\sigma_{8,\mathrm{g}}=f\sigma_8}$, making it a preferable observable over both $\sigma_8$ and $f$.
+A consistency test of the $R_\mathrm{h}=ct$ model using $f\sigma_8$ data published between 2011 and 2015 was performed by~\citet{cit:Rhct-Structure}.
+As there are now $f\sigma_8$ values for over forty distinct redshifts in the $z\in (0, 2)$ range, we will test our expression's consistency with $f\sigma_8$ data using a larger dataset, collated by~\citet{cit:Perivolaropoulos-Skara}.